firstdraft/guides/loading-data-from-a-csv-file-into-your-database.md

 ## 1. Setup

-First, Create a folder inside of `lib` called `csvs`
+First, create a folder inside of `lib` called `csvs`

-Put your CSV file `example.csv` into the `lib/csvs` folder.
+Put your CSV file into the `lib/csvs` folder.
 In the example below, the file is called `real_estate_transactions.csv`

-Make sure you've created a resource with the appropriate columns to match your seed data.
-The names don't have to match up.

-## 2. Read in a CSV file
+You should already have an ActiveRecord model ready to go to store the data from the CSV; in our example below, we have one called `Transaction`.
+The column names in your model don't have to match up exactly with the headings in the CSV.

 Let's suppose we ultimately want to run a command named `rails slurp:transactions` which will slurp the data from `real_estate_transactions.csv` and put it in our database.